NCIP/cacis-docs/CONTRIBUTING.rst

 How to Contribute
 =================

-We welcome community contributions to the <PROJECTNAME> project.
+We welcome community contributions to the caCIS project.
 Your contributions back to this repository will allow the broader research community to benefit from your work and will allow your enhancements to be integrated with those of others.
 There are a few